cappetta/cuse/README.md

 # Project Overview

-Fueled by an enormous appetite to influence positive change within the community that we "live in" has evolved into a conceptual project.
-T
+This project is fueled by an enormous desire to influence positive change in the environment around me, a professional requirement to continuously master the processes & tools of my trade, & the desire to create products which differentiate between factual and imaginary results.

+The primary goal of the program is to leverage data to influence, recommend, & quantify the quality of government-run services within the City of Syracuse & the County of Onondaga.

+Leverage the data, perform some analysis, help identify waste commit a few contributions, or send an email w/ your ideas to syr_git@automatedcybersolutions.com.

 # Mission Statement: